xGOBx/Azure-infra/README.md

 This GitHub Actions workflow automates the deployment of Azure resources using Bicep templates.
 It creates a resource group and deploys various Azure services as defined in your Bicep template.

+## Deployment Options

+### Option 1: One-Click Deployment (Public Repository Only)
+Click the "Deploy to Azure" button above to deploy directly from the template to your Azure account.
+This button provides a convenient way for users to deploy the template with custom parameter values through the Azure portal interface.

+**Note:** This option only works if the repository is public.
+The button relies on accessing the JSON template file directly from GitHub, which requires public access.

+### Option 2: Manual Deployment (Works with Private Repositories)
+If you've kept this repository private, follow the standard deployment instructions below to deploy the Bicep template directly.

 ## What This Workflow Does

 1. Triggers on: